On the polynomial convergence rate to nonequilibrium steady-states: Model and Result

 \subsection{Description of the stochastic energy exchange model}

-Now we will give a precise description of the stochastic energy exchange model.
+Now we give a precise description of the stochastic energy exchange model.
 Consider a chain of $N$ lattice sites connected to two heat baths at the ends.
 The energy at each site is denoted by $E_{1}, \cdots, E_{N}$, respectively.
 The temperature of heat baths are $T_{L}$ and $T_{R}$.
 An exponential clock is associated with each pair of adjacent sites.
 The rate of the clock depends on the energy at both sites, denoted by $R(E_{i}, E_{i+1})$.
 When the clock rings, the energy at two sites are pooled together and redistributed randomly as

 where $p$ is a uniform random variable distributed on $(0, 1)$ that is independent of everything else.
-In addition, an exponential clock is associated with the first (resp. last) site and the left (resp. right) heat bath, whose rate is $R( T_{L}, E_{1})$ (resp. $R(E_{N}, T_{R})$).
+In addition, an exponential clock is associated with the first (resp. last) site and the left (resp. right) heat bath, whose rate is $R( T_{L}, E_{1})$ (resp. $R(E_{N}, T_{R})$) for the same rate function used above.
 When the clock rings, the energy at the first (resp. last) site exchanges energy with an exponential random variable :

 where $p$ is a uniform random variable on $(0, 1)$ that is independent of everything else, $X_{L}$ (resp. $X_{R}$) is an exponential random variable with mean $T_{L}$ (resp. $T_{R}$).
 All exponential clocks are assumed to be mutually independent.
+We remark that the uniform random variable $p$ is chosen to simplify the proof.
+Our method works for other choices of $p$ with uniformly positive and bounded density on $(0, 1)$.

 The rate $R(E_{i}, E_{i+1})$, called the {\it stochastic energy exchange rate} between sites $i$ and $i+1$, has the following form: